mcaledonensis/magic-key/README.md

 %logrus upload
 ```

-## Usage
+## Ability to execute Python code, use iPython magics and use the Magic Key

 Arthur-type intellegence has ability to execute python code in the notebook.
 Use iPython magics.
 And use the Magic Key.
-It is particulary good at interacting with Python.
 For example, if you import a python module:

 ```
 %pip install drawbot-skia magickey